National-Digital-Twin/ianode-access/README.md

   - Docker
   - Database: MongoDB

+## Info
+The detailed information below is retained for completeness; however, to quickly set up a local IANode deployment, please refer directly to the readme.md available at  [Integration Architecture Documentation](https://github.com/National-Digital-Twin/)

 ## Quick Start
 Follow these steps to get started quickly with this repository.
 For detailed installation, configuration, and deployment, refer to the relevant MD files.